 have in recent years interpreted in a way that is extremely difficult to

-prove; and > Increase penalties for repeat child abusers.
+> Increase penalties for repeat child abusers.